nicklafferty/craftycody/content/crafts/jigsaw-review.md

 Wood feels like butter.

-Jigsaws are not meant to cut straight, but I came up with a trick (which I'm sure many others before me have done).
+Jigsaws are not meant to cut straight, but I came up with a trick (which I'm sure many others before have done).
 I clamp a piece of scrap wood to the board I'm cutting and make sure it's level.
 I use this as a guide for the jigsaw.
 I cut right up against that scrap piece and can usually get a pretty straight cut.

 What about metal?